-Chester S. Spatt, currently the Pamela R. and Kenneth B. Dunn Professor of Finance at Carnegie Mellon’s Tepper School of Business
+Chester S. Spatt, Pamela R. and Kenneth B. Dunn Professor of Finance at Carnegie Mellon’s Tepper School of Business

-Karen Gordon Mills, a Senior Fellow at Harvard Business School
+Karen Gordon Mills, Senior Fellow at Harvard Business School

 Jeremy R. Fisher: The first step for a consumer is to identify what is causing the distress.
 Is it a mortgage default?
 An aggressive credit card collector?
 Health care debt?
 Those are the most common problems consumers face, and there are significant resources available for each.
 Banks, for instance, are deferring payments during the pandemic.
 Credit card companies are toning down collection tactics based not only on the reputational risk of dunning at this time but also because people have fewer available assets right now to collect from.
 And few health care providers are aggressive collectors – even in good times, favorable payment plans are available.